 2. Length of the lease

-Lease length is critical to the value of your laundromat.
+Lease length is critical in your laundromat valuation.
 Longer leases make laundromats more valuable.
-The reason for this is that a long lease gives stability to a business that is difficult and expensive to relocate if a lease is not renewed or the rent is increased dramatically.
+This is because a long lease gives stability to a business that is difficult and expensive to relocate if a lease is not renewed or if the rent is increased dramatically.
 Therefore, when preparing to sell your laundromat, if you don't have much time left on your lease, you may want to consider negotiating a new, long-term lease or adding options to the end of your lease.
-This extra time will give buyers more confidence and increase the value of your laundromat.
+This extra time will give buyers more confidence and increase the business value of your laundromat.

 Here's how the length of your lease can affect the value of your laundromat.
 Again, longer leases are better, so leases that are 15+ years tend toward 4.5-5 times the NOI.
 Leases around 10 years, as a guideline, are valued at around 3.5-4 times NOI.